 The Eastern Conference Board of Directors decided to leave the matter of academic eligibility up to the schools because there is a wide variation of application between the schools.
 Participants are, however, required to be enrolled and attending full time in their respective schools.
 The eligibility form requires the signature of a school official (ie principal, athletic director or guidance counselor).

-The Conferences does permit sixth graders to compete in the Junior High Division.
+The Conference does permit sixth graders to compete in the Junior High Division.
 The Conference also permits students attending a school without a trap team to transfer their eligibility to another school that does, with written approval from each school.

 Mike Coe, elected as the first President, served from 1988 - 1991.
 He then remained as the Crete High School Coach and Director of the Crete High School Invitational until he retired following the 1995 season after having served for 21 years.
 Luke Lueschen served as the Conference Statistician as well as Coach of the Fremont High School Trap Team and Director of the Fremont/Valley Invitational until he retired following the 1996 season, after having served for 19 years.
 Gayle Hanshaw served as the Lincoln Izaak Walton League Invitational Shoot Director through the 1991 season.
 He was elected Conference President in 1992 and served in that capacity through the 2006 season; and served as Conference Statistician from 1997 through the 2004 season.
-Chuck Kopocis was elected to the Board in 2004, became the Conference Statistician in 2005, was elected President-Elect in 2006 and has served as President for the Conference since 2007.
+Chuck Kopocis was elected to the Board in 2004, became the Conference Statistician in 2005, was elected President-Elect in 2006 and became President for the Conference in 2007.